 Within the program’s editions to date, conducted in 2000-2017, 947 projects were funded in grant competitions addressed to schools and non-governmental organizations from localities of up to 20,000 inhabitants.

-“English Teaching” is an undertaking designed to promote the study of English as well as stimulating and developing a variety of civic initiatives.
+“English Teaching” is an undertaking designed to promote the study of English as well as to stimulate and to dvelop a variety of civic initiatives.
 The results often transcend the original goals and frequently stimulate activity of local communities.
 The program’s actions are mainly addressed to English language teachers at public elementary and junior high schools as well as kindergartens in rural areas and small towns.
 The program’s offer includes training for teachers and it provides them with the support necessary to carry out small projects as well as consultancy in their preparation.

 Within the program’s editions to date, conducted in 2000-2017, 947 projects were funded in grant competitions addressed to schools and non-governmental organizations from localities of up to 20,000 inhabitants.
 As a result, clubs of admirers of Anglo-Saxon culture and English language, little libraries of English-language books and press, as well as theater circles, were set up in many schools.
 Numerous contests of knowledge about English writers, culture and history as well as song festivals were held.
 Children and young people had a chance to watch English-language films in their original versions and take part in lessons conducted by native speakers.
 More than 64,000 students and approximately 4,000 teachers directly participated in the projects financed within the grant competitions.
 Indirectly they engaged over 165,000 parents and other members of local communities.

 So far, 132 such training sessions have been conducted with more than 6,000 teachers participating.